marcosto29/Procedural_Map_Creator/README.md

 # Creating a convex hull

-Given the algorithm previously explained by Lee and Schachter, i made some changes to create my own loop that build up this convex hull.
+Given the algorithm previously explained by Lee and Schachter, I made some changes to create my own loop that build up this convex hull.

 Still using the Divide and Conquer algorithm, given N points this algorithm recursively half (Divide) the amount of points until it isolates either 3 or 2 points.
 After that, the points are joined in a counterclock wise order (if there are only 2 points they are joined left to right).